kylecoberly/simple-sheets-writer/README.md

 Writes Google Sheets data, perfect for sheets populated by Google Forms.
 This is a wrapper for the very powerful-yet-overwhelming official Sheets API.

-Authenticates with a [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) generated client email and a private key.
-These will have to be copied from the `.json` file that Google Service Accounts generate.
+Authenticates via a [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) by passing in the `client_email` and `private_key` values provided by the `.json` file that Google Service Accounts generate.
 See [service-account-credentials.json](service-account-credentials.json) for an example.

 ## API

-`simple-sheets-writer` exports an object with two functions, `updateRows` and `addRows`. `updateRows` has the following parameters:
+`simple-sheets-writer` exports an object with two functions, `updateRows` and `addRows`. `updateRows` takes the following arguments:

 ```js
 updateRows(data, options).then();